 The NFIU’s primary role as mandated under CBSI Act 2012 is to promote financial inclusion in Solomon Islands.
 Its secondary role is to act as a secretariat office for the National Financial Inclusion Taskforce (NFIT), a body approved under Cabinet to act as an oversight agent in the implementation of the financial inclusion medium term national action plan (2011 -2015).
 Currently NFIU is on phase II of the National Financial Inclusion Strategy for (2016-2020).

-Communications Unit (CU)
+Corporate Communications Unit (CCU)

 The Communications Unit informs the public on the policies, decisions and activities of Central Bank using all available communications channels.
 Media channels utilized include the weekly radio program aired over the national broadcaster, Solomon Islands Broadcasting Corporation (SIBC), CBSI on-line website and social-media sites, as well as annual public events such as the Money Smart Day.